-- Ensure all PED forms use the following the naming convention:

-- Program Code

-- o Year of Program

-- o Program year

-- Name of institution or legal entity

-For example, "PDL8 1 of 2 20202021 Anywhere College"

-- Ensure all program changes have been reported to your regulator and approved.
-Unprocessed adjustments can delay the PED completion process.

-- Complete all sections of the form.

-- Use complete dates in the YY/MM/DD format.

-- Use the PED form for the appropriate program year, program years begin on August 1 and end on July 31. - Do not make modifications to the form.
+- Ensure all PED forms use the following naming convention. - Program Code - Year of Program - o Program year - Name of institution or legal entity i.e., PDL8 1 of 2 20202021 Anywhere College - Ensure all program changes have been reported to your regulator and approved.
+Unprocessed adjustments delay the PED completion process. - Complete all sections of the form. - Use complete dates in the YY/MM/DD format. - Use the PED form for the appropriate program year; program years begin on August 1 and end on July 31. - Do not make modifications to the form.
 Modified or altered forms will not be processed. - Use whole numbers for all numeric values (hours, costs, number of weeks, academic credits, etc.) e.g., 25.5 hours must be entered as 26 hours. - Specify dates for all holidays or breaks.
-The December to January break must be reported as a Calendar Year-End break in the Scheduled Institution Breaks of the Information Regarding Program Year section. - Align the tuition amounts reported on each PED with what would be charged to a student enrolled in the study periods listed on the PED. - Report programs longer than 52 weeks on multiple PEDs broken down into years (each year must be at least 12 weeks in length).
+The December to January break must be reported as a Calendar Year-End break in the Scheduled Institution Breaks of the Information Regarding Program Year section. - Align the tuition amounts reported on each PED form with what will be charged to a student enrolled in the study periods listed on the PED form. - Report programs longer than 52 weeks on multiple PED forms broken down into years (each year must be at least 12 weeks in length).
 Each PED form must have study period start and end dates (see the Continuous entry question in the Information regarding program year section) that align with how a student will apply for student financial assistance.